ggiallo28/sleigh-ride-cloud-chronicles/README.md

 ---

 ## 💡 Tips for Success
-1. **Start simple** – Don't over-engineer early days; complexity builds gradually
+1. **Start simple**: Don't over-engineer early days; complexity builds gradually
-2. **Read the story** – Technical hints are woven into the narrative
+2. **Read the story**: Technical hints are woven into the narrative
-3. **Use the expected outputs** – They show exactly what format you're targeting
+3. **Use the expected outputs**: They show exactly what format you're targeting
-4. **Monitor your AWS costs** – Check billing dashboard daily
+4. **Monitor your AWS costs**: Check billing dashboard daily
-5. **Ask for help** – Use GitHub Discussions when you're stuck
+5. **Ask for help**: Use GitHub Discussions when you're stuck
-6. **Document your decisions** – Future you will thank present you
+6. **Document your decisions**: Future you will thank present you
-7. **Test with small datasets first** – Scale up only after your logic works
+7. **Test with small datasets first**: Scale up only after your logic works
-8. **Destroy infrastructure nightly** – Avoid surprise bills
+8. **Destroy infrastructure nightly**: Avoid surprise bills

 ---